mad honey aka rhododendron honey aka deli bal

 Cancer, coronary disease and inflammatory disorders

-Mad honey has antioxidant, antiradical and antimicrobial activity that may contribute to the treatment of various different illnesses such as cancer, coronary disease and inflammatory disorders, and also counteract aging and other conditions.
+Mad honey has antioxidant, antiradical and antimicrobial activity that may contribute to the treatment of various different illnesses, such as cancer, coronary disease and inflammatory disorders, as well as counteract aging and other conditions.
 (SILICI S, SAGDIC O, EKICI L. Total phenolic content, antiradical, antioxidant and antimicrobial activities of Rhododendron honeys.
 Food Chem 2010, 121:238−243)

 Reduces pain